SystemFw/blog/content/staging/paxos-failures.md

 select a majority quorum of servers to send a write message to, and expect a successful response from all of them.

-This guarantees linearisability because there can only be _one_ absolute majority by definition, so only one value will win and be considered the WOR value, even though some storage servers may contain
+TODO: improve this phrasing, smth like impossible for 2 values to both have absolute majorities This guarantees linearisability because there can only be _one_ absolute majority by definition, so only one value will win and be considered the WOR value, even though some storage servers may contain